What Happens at an Assessment?

 Referrals are made by the local Speech and Language Therapist, after which a series of 3 appointments will be made:

 • An initial appointment where AAC WEST will assess the person and prescribe equipment that will be left for a trial period at that appointment

 • A review appointment that will take place 4-6 weeks later

 • A second review appointment that will be scheduled 6 weeks after the first review appointment.
 This appointment may not always be needed if everything is agreed to be working well at the first review.

 The person with MND, the local SLT, other key professionals and people in the person’s life should attend.
-The appointments are usually run by a BCAS Occupational Therapist and Assistant Practitioner.
+The appointments are usually run by an AAC WEST Occupational Therapist and Assistant Practitioner.